Federal District Court of Western Virginia

 The U.S. Attorney for the Western District of Virginia represents the federal government in this district, including as a prosecutor in criminal cases.
 Like the Eastern District of Virginia, any appeals from the Western District are referred to the Court of Appeals for the Fourth Circuit.

-Contact the law office of Scrofano Law Firm today if you need help with appeals in the West Virginia courts.
+Contact Scrofano Law PC today if you need help with appeals in the West Virginia courts.
 Their attorneys have a good understanding of the law and have helped many clients with appeals from a civil protection order from the domestic relations district court and circuit courts, all the way up to the supreme court, and may be able to help on your case.

 Eastern Virginia Federal District Court